Buyer intent data, when used as part of your sales and marketing process, has the potential to significantly increase your sales volume.

 It is information collected by monitoring and collating intent signals online.

 There are two types of intent data.
 First-party intent data is collected from users interacting with your company or website.
-Third-party intent data is collected from 3rd party sources across the web and is not limited by scale or scope.
+Third-party intent data is collected from third-party sources across the web and is not limited by scale or scope.

 In this article, we will focus on third-party intent data and provide insight into the 5 ways buyer intent data can increase your sales.

-However, the problem with acquiring new leads at an ‘awareness’ stage is that they often require a lot of nurturing, meaning more content and time.
-In the B2B world, the person tasked with conducting this research which led them to your website, may be a junior member of staff rather than the decision-maker – so you can spend weeks automatically nurturing a prospect who has downloaded your content using the email address of hello@ or info@.
-Not a good use of your time or investment!
+However, the problem with acquiring new leads at an awareness stage is that they often require a lot of nurturing, meaning more content and time.
+In the B2B world, the person tasked with conducting this research which led them to your website may be a junior member of staff rather than the decision-maker - so you can spend weeks automatically nurturing a prospect who has downloaded your content using a generic email address.
+Not a good use of your time or investment.

 However, with buyer intent data, you can set up your campaign to focus on buyers researching directly for a solution to their problem or a particular vendor.
 This can be done through various social listening and content monitoring tools.